 I threw together a Instant Pot beef and noodles recipe with steak the other night.
 It came out so good that I thought I’d share it with y’all.
 Comfort food easy Instant Pot recipe at it’s finest!
 Sponsored by Idaho Beef Council. (affiliate links present, originally published 6/20)

 If you need easy Ninja Foodi recipes, you can use that or your Crockpot Express pot instead.
 All of them have the same basic functions.
 This just needs saute and high pressure which is common.

-So slice that beef thin to get it nice and tender and whisk up some yummy gravy your pasta will get drenched in and enjoy.
+So slice that beef or stew meat thin to get it nice and tender and whisk up some yummy gravy your pasta will get drenched in and enjoy.
 You’ll love this, I promise you.

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!

 - Then PRINT this —–> Instant Pot cooking times cheat sheet that will help you understand how long meat, vegetables and beans take to cook in your pressure cooker.

 For reference, this is the pressure cooker I have (a 6 quart) and use for all recipe creations.

 Instant Pot Beef and Noodles with Sour Cream